lensapp/lens/docs/extensions/guides/ipc.md

 IPC channels are blocked off per extension.
 Meaning that each extension can only communicate with itself.

-## Types of IPC
+## Types of Communication

-There are two flavours of IPC that are provided:
+There are two flavours of communication that are provided:

-- Event based
+- Event based (IPC)
-- Request based
+- Request based (RPC)

 ### Event Based IPC